 The building is in operation September through June for K-6 students.
-The building is occupied by about 55 full time staff members and 262 students.
-The regular school schedule is from 8:30 AM to 2:50 PM for students.
-The staff begins occupying the building around 6:30 AM, and there are custodians that work a second shift until 11:00 PM.
-There is a summer daycare program that operates within a few classrooms between 7:00 AM and 3:00 PM.
-The typical schedule is presented in the table below.
+The building is occupied by about 50 full time staff members and about 265 students.
+The regular school schedule is from 8:30 AM to 3:00 PM for students.
+Staff begin occupying the building around 6:30 AM and there are custodians that work a second shift until 11:00 PM.
+This school does not run any summer programs; however, it remains open for some custodial work between 7:00 AM and 3:00 PM.
+The typical schedule is presented below.